awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard-old.md

 On the **Application Version** page, you can use the sample application, upload your own, or specify the URL for the Amazon S3 bucket that contains your application code\.

 **Note**
-Depending on the platform configuration you selected, you can upload your application in a ZIP [source bundle](applications-sourcebundle.md), a WAR file, or a plaintext Docker configuration\.
+Depending on the platform version you selected, you can upload your application in a ZIP [source bundle](applications-sourcebundle.md), a WAR file, or a plaintext Docker configuration\.
 You can include multiple WAR files inside a ZIP file to deploy multiple Tomcat applications to each instance in your environment\.
 The file size limit is 512 MB\.

 For load\-balancing, automatically scaling environments, choose a **Deployment policy** to configure how new application versions and changes to software configurations for instances are deployed\. **All at once** completes deployments as quickly as possible, but can result in downtime\.
 Rolling deployments ensure that some instances remain in service during the entire deployment process\.
 The **Healthy threshold** option lets you lower the minimum status at which instances can pass health checks during rolling deployments and configuration updates\.
 See [Deployment Policies and Settings](using-features.rolling-version-deploy.md) for more information\.